tensor-compiler/tensor-compiler.github.io/publications.md

 layout: page
 ---

-TACO is built on research that is described in the following publications, which include conference papers and preprints (denoted by <i class="fas fa-newspaper"></i>) as well as master's and doctoral theses (denoted by <i class="fas fa-book"></i>).
+TACO is built on research that is described in the following publications, which include conference papers and preprints (denoted by <i class="fas fa-newspaper"></i>) as well as master's and PhD theses (denoted by <i class="fas fa-book"></i>).
 Simply click on the title of any paper or thesis below to see more information, download a copy, or watch the accompanying talk.

 (*) denotes co-first authors.